Events help us build community.

 Verbatim Theatre from the stories of those who went through the early days of HIV and AIDS.

-Ticket prices are $18-$34 (Cheaper on Tuesdays)
+Ticket prices are $18-$34 (Cheaper on Tuesdays).
+Buy tickets soon if you want to come.

 Author - Rick Waines